linuxbox-cz/pgdist/doc/tutorial.md

 **Preparing SQL files**

 Well let´s change our SQL a little bit.
-Add new file `customers.sql` and put it into `sql/my_schema/tables` and add it to our project.
+Add new file `customers.sql` and put it into `sql/my_schema/tables` and add it to our project with [add command](develop/cmd/add.md).

 `customers.sql` contains: